getcarina/getcarina.com/_tutorials/wordpress-nginx-links.md

 [Deploy a WordPress container running a PHP-FPM pool](#deploy-wordpress-container-running-php-fpm-pool) sections of this tutorial.

-### Prerequisites
+### Prerequisite

-- A Rackspace Container Service cluster, with at least 2 nodes, running Docker Swarm.
+A Rackspace Container Service cluster, with at least two nodes, running Docker Swarm.

-**Note:** If you completed the [previous article](../wordpress-apache-mysql), you can re-use the same cluster, so long as all previous Docker containers have been removed.
+**Note:** If you completed the [previous tutorial](../wordpress-apache-mysql), you can reuse the same cluster, so long as all previous Docker containers have been removed.
 You can delete all of them with this command:

 ```